Respiratory Syncytial Virus

 (RSV) Vaccine

-Respiratory syncytial virus, or RSV, usually causes mild cold-like symptoms, but it can lead to severe illness in some people.
-Children under age 5, and particularly babies 6 months and younger, are most vulnerable to severe illness if they get RSV.
+Respiratory syncytial virus, or RSV, typically causes mild, cold-like symptoms, but it can lead to severe illness in some people.
+Children under age 5, and particularly babies 6 months and younger, are most vulnerable to severe RSV illness, even if they are healthy.
 Each year, thousands of young children are hospitalized because of RSV illness.

 There are two ways to protect babies against RSV:

-• Pregnant people can get the RSV vaccine Abrysvo during weeks 32 through 36 of pregnancy during RSV season (which starts September 1 and lasts through January 31 in most areas of the United States), OR
+• Pregnant women can get the RSV vaccine (Abrysvo) from 32 through 36 weeks of pregnancy during RSV season (September 1st to January 31st in most areas of the United States),

-• Abrysvo is an RSV vaccine that is approved for pregnant people and older adults.
-It is given as a single dose during weeks 32 through 36 of pregnancy during RSV season.
+• Abrysvo is an RSV vaccine approved for use in pregnant women and older adults.
+It is given in pregnancy as a single dose from 32 through 36 weeks of pregnancy, during RSV season.

-There is another RSV vaccine called Arexvy.
-This vaccine is not approved for pregnant people.
+There is another RSV vaccine called Arexvy that is given to older adults.
+This vaccine is not approved for pregnant women.
+Only the Abrysvo vaccine has been FDA-approved for use in pregnancy.

-• The vaccine works with your body’s immune system to make antibodies against the virus.
-When the vaccine is given during pregnancy, the antibodies made in your body cross the placenta and enter the fetal bloodstream.
+• The vaccine works with the body’s immune system to make antibodies against RSV.
+When the vaccine is given during pregnancy, these antibodies cross the placenta and enter the fetal bloodstream.
 This process takes about 2 weeks.
-By the time your baby is born, they will already have antibodies that give some protection against RSV.
+When a pregnant woman receives the RSV vaccine, her baby will be born with enough antibodies to protect against RSV for at least the first 6 months of life.

-• Reduces the risk of serious RSV complications in babies by 70% within 6 months after birth.
+• Reduces the risk of serious illness from RSV infection in babies by 80% in the first 3 months after birth, with protection lasting at least 6 months.

-• Reduces the risk of a baby being hospitalized due to RSV by 67% within 6 months after birth.
+• Reduces the risk of a baby being hospitalized due to RSV by 67% during the first 6 months after birth.

 • The most commonly reported side effects are pain at the injection site, headache, muscle pain, and nausea.

-• Nirsevimab (also called Beyfortus) is a shot given to babies to protect against RSV.
-It delivers anti-RSV antibodies directly into the baby’s bloodstream.
-It is given to babies younger than 8 months who are born during RSV season or entering their first RSV season.
-Newborns can get nirsevimab even before they leave the hospital.
-One dose of nirsevimab has been shown to prevent severe illness due to RSV in babies up to 5 months old by 80%.
+• A monoclonal antibody is made in a lab.
+It works like the body’s own antibodies to fight off certain diseases.
+Two antibody medications are available: nirsevimab (also called Beyfortus) and clesrovimab (Enflonsia).
+Both are given to babies after birth to protect against RSV infection and its severe complications.
+They both deliver anti-RSV antibodies directly to the baby.
+They are given to babies younger than 8 months old who are either born during RSV season or entering their first RSV season.
+Newborns can get nirsevimab or clesrovimab before they leave the hospital.
+A single dose of either medication has been shown to reduce the risk of severe RSV illness in babies for at least 5 months after being given.

 • Minor side effects include redness and swelling at the injection site and a mild rash.
 No serious side effects have been reported.

-If you haven’t received Abrysvo before, you can choose between getting Abrysvo at 32 through 36 weeks of pregnancy during RSV season OR immunizing your baby with nirsevimab from birth up to age 8 months.
+Women who have never gotten Abrysvo before can get Abrysvo from 32 through 36 weeks of pregnancy during RSV season, OR their baby can receive nirsevimab or clesrovimab from birth up to age 8 months.

-The vaccine given during pregnancy and the infant immunization are safe and effective ways to prevent illness caused by RSV in infants.
-Your healthcare professional can help you decide which option is best for you and your baby.
+The Abrysvo RSV vaccine given during pregnancy and the infant antibody medications nirsevimab (Beyfortus) and clesrovimab (Enflonsia) are both safe and effective ways to prevent illness caused by RSV in infants.
 Here is a comparison of the two options:

 ABRYSVO